Skip to Main Content

-Confidence is the belief you are capable.
+In psychology, confidence, often referred to as self-efficacy, is the belief that you can handle challenges, learn from mistakes, and keep going even when you feel nervous (Bandura, 1977).
 It means viewing mistakes as learning opportunities, saying “I can” instead of “I can’t,” and believing you can face life’s challenges and succeed.

 When defining confidence, it is also helpful to speak about what confidence is not.
 Confidence is not: